99.9%

 the moniker of “America’s Sports Voice”, because

+you are not.
 For the faithful readers of

 St. Louis Sports On-Line: A wonderful,